Basic-Nature/html_Parser_prototype/docs/architecture.md

 #### **C. Logging and Correction**

 - **All logs go to `log/` directory** with clear naming conventions.
-- **Manual/ML correction bots** should always update both the context library and the DB as needed.
+- **Manual/ML correction health** should always update both the context library and the DB as needed.

 #### **D. ML/NLP Retraining**